F5Networks/f5-telemetry-streaming/contributing/README.md

 *Local development build process*: Various strategies exist here, see the following for an inexhaustive list.

-- Build locally using `build_rpm.sh` or similar, copy RPM to BIG-IP
+- Build locally using `buildRpm.sh` or similar, copy RPM to BIG-IP
 - VS Code `tasks.json` to copy `src/` files to BIG-IP and run `restart restnoded`
 - Matthe Zinke's ICRDK [development kit](https://github.com/f5devcentral/f5-icontrollx-dev-kit/blob/master/README.md)
 - Vim on BIG-IP (enough said, you know who you are)